Fecal incontinence in children

 It can be very embarrassing for children and is usually caused by chronic constipation or a medical condition that impacts the colon.

-What are the signs and symptoms of Pediatric Fecal Incontinence?
+What are the signs and symptoms of fecal incontinence in children?

 Pediatric fecal incontinence is often caused by chronic constipation that’s brought on by: